threadi/wp-personio-integration-light/readme.txt

 * Add some hooks for changes in position-listings
 * Optimized loading of filters in listings
 * Compatibility with WordPress 6.0.2

+= 1.1.1 =
+* Fixed usage of templates in child-themes